-Capstone Variant Additiona Additional Registers Pure Capstone Mnemon ic CCSR encodin g CSR encodin g Description ceh 0x000 - The sealed capability or PC entry for the exception handler cih 0x001 - The sealed capability for the interrupt handler ерс 0x002 The exception program counter register cinit 0x003 - The initial capability covering the entire address space of the memory cis - 0x800 The interrupt status register tval - 0x801 The exception data (trap value) register cause - 0x802 The exception cause register
+Capstone Variant Additiona Additional Registers Pure Capstone Mnemon ic CCSR encodin g CSR encodin g Description ceh 0x000 - The sealed capability or PC entry for the exception handler cih 0x001 - The sealed capability for the interrupt handler ерс - The exception program counter register cinit 0x002 - The initial capability covering the entire address space of the memory cis - 0x800 The interrupt status register tval - 0x801 The exception data (trap value) register cause - 0x802 The exception cause register

-Capstone Variant Additional Registers TransCapstone Mnemon ic CCSR encodin g CSR encodin g Description ceh 0x000 - The sealed capability or PC entry for the exception handler ерс 0x002 - The exception program counter register cinit 0x003 - The initial capability covering the entire address space of the secure memory emode 0x004 - The encoding mode of the system.
-0 = integer encoding mode, 1 = capability encoding mode cwrld - - The currently executed world.
-0 = normal world, 1 = secure world normal_pc - - The program counter for the normal world before the secure world is entered normal_sp - - The stack pointer for the normal world before the secure world is entered switch_re - - The index of the general-purpose register used when switching worlds switch_ca p 0x005 - The capability used to store contexts when switching worlds asynchronously exit_reg - - The index of the general-purpose register for receiving the exit code when exiting the secure world tval - 0x801 The exception data (trap value) register cause - 0x802 The exception cause register
+Capstone Variant Additional Registers TransCapstone Mnemon ic CCSR encodin g CSR encodin g Description ceh 0x000 - The sealed capability or PC entry for the exception handler ерс - - The exception program counter register cinit 0x002 - The initial capability covering the entire address space of the secure memory cwrld - - The currently executed world.
+0 = normal world, 1 = secure world normal_pc - - The program counter for the normal world before the secure world is entered normal_sp - - The stack pointer for the normal world before the secure world is entered switch_re - - The index of the general-purpose register used when switching worlds switch_ca p 0x003 - The capability used to store contexts when switching worlds asynchronously exit_reg - - The index of the general-purpose register for receiving the exit code when exiting the secure world tval - 0x801 The exception data (trap value) register cause - 0x802 The exception cause register emode - 0x803 The encoding mode of the machine.
+0 = integer encoding mode, 1 = capability encoding mode

 Some of the registers only allow capability values and have special semantics related to the system-wide machine state.
 They are referred to as capability control and status registers (CCSRs).
-Under their respective constraints, CCSRs can be manipulated using CCSR manipulation instructions.
+Under their respective constraints, CCSRs can be manipulated using control and status instructions.